 In LATEX mathematics can be indicated by a variety of different methods: toggles (like dollar signs), macros and environments.
 Math constructs known by font-latex are displayed with the face font-latex-math-face.
 Support for dollar signs and shorthands like '\(...\)' or '\[...\]' is built-in and not customizable.
-Support for other math macros and environments can be adapted by customizing the variables font-latex-math-command-keywords and font-latex-math-environments respectively.
+Support for other math macros and environments can be adapted by customizing the variables font-latex-match-math-command-keywords and texmathp-tex-commands respectively.
+It is no longer recommended to customize font-latex-math-environments.